thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 -------------------

-Correspondence can be sent to matt@mmmccormick.com.
+Correspondence can be sent to matt@mmmccormick.com, tvarghese@wisc.edu.

 Abstract